KomputeProject/kompute/README.md

 static std::vector<char> shader(shaderString.begin(), shaderString.end());
 ```

-#### SPIR-V Bytes as uint8_t / char array (using our CLI)
+#### Passing SPIR-V Bytes array

 You can use the Kompute [shader-to-cpp-header CLI](https://kompute.cc/overview/shaders-to-headers.html) to convert your GLSL/HLSL or SPIRV shader into C++ header file (see documentation link for more info).
+This is useful if you want your binary to be compiled with all relevant artifacts.

 ```c++
 static std::vector<char> shader = { 0x03, //... spirv bytes go here)
 ```

-#### File path to file containing raw glsl/hlsl or SPIRV bytes
+#### Path to file containing raw glsl/hlsl or SPIRV bytes

 ```c++
 static std::string shader = "path/to/shader.glsl";